Here’s how you can create a throw pillow with patching and embroidery! This is a super fun project and makes amazing gifts!

 1. Iron fleece and cut out 9 squares of 6”

-2. Hoop the stabilizer, tear away or cut away, I chose tear away.
-Pin a square (colour one) to the stabilizer, it’ll take a little bit of work!!
+2. Hoop the stabilizer, tear-away or cutaway, I chose to use tear away.
+Pin (or spray) a square (colour one) to the stabilizer.

-3. Select your embroidery design, thread the machine and begin the embroidery!
+3. Select your embroidery design, thread the machine and begin the embroider!

 4. Sew together the embroidered square (colour one) and squares of the other colour (colour two) on both sides to create a strip of three squares.
 Iron the strip.